George Floyd protests in Minneapolis–Saint Paul: Violence escalates again by nightfall

 Riots broke out again the night of Friday, May 29 and continued into early morning of Saturday, May 30.
 Demonstrators had tear gas fired on them in rallies at the abandoned third precinct building in Minneapolis.
-Later in the night, the police presence diminished and several cars were set on fire that neighbors attempted to put out.
+Later in the night, the police presence diminished and several cars were set on fire.

 Much of the action the night of May 29 took place near the Minneapolis police fifth precinct station at Lake Street and Nicollet Avenue.
-Residents of the Midtown Exchange, a historic building with mix-use space for commercial and residential use, fended off threats to their building by patrolling the area with baseball bats.
 Law enforcement presence was reportedly "undetectable" as violence in Minneapolis quickly grew until just before midnight, when police officers, state troopers, and members of the National Guard began confronting rioters with tear gas and mass force.
 Seventy-five fires were reported across Minneapolis that night.

 Officials later said that the 350 police officers at the site of rioting near the Minneapolis fifth precinct station were vastly outnumbered by the crowds.
 Walz explained that the scope of the chaos, the time it takes to mobilize guard troops, and the mobile nature of the crowds made it difficult to direct response forces.
 Minnesota Department of Public Safety Commissioner John Harrington said that protests were active at several sites through the city and that there were not enough officers to safely and successfully undertake multiple missions.

 As the events unfolded that night, the Pentagon placed members of the Military Police Corps from Fort Bragg and Fort Drum on stand-by, preparing for possible deployment to the Twin Cities if requested by Walz.
 Walz later declined the offer and activated all of the state's National Guard, up to 13,200 troops.